 For additional help…

 For additional guidance or to discuss your case with a labor and employment lawyer, we invite you to contact our law firm at Shouse Law Group.
+Our labor law lawyers serve clients in Los Angeles and throughout the state.

 - California Labor Code 510 LC.